 "The longer answer...
 Let me start by saying that I am not an Apple fanboi.
 As both a consumer and a developer, I've been getting more and more frustrated with Apple in recent years.
 It feels like Apple is doing what Microsoft did back in the late 90s... closing their doors, forcing their hand more frequently, etc. That's another issue but is meant as a point of reference for the fact that I overwhelmingly prefer to work on a Mac.
 Windows, for me, only wins out in game development like Unity or Unreal, or for .net/C#.

 And then Rob being the amazing teacher and developer he is, summarized every reason developers use Macs!

-- “There is also far more power afforded to the user in Linux than in Windows.
+- “There is also far more power afforded to the user in MacOS than in Windows.
 The tradeoff is usability.
 Nothing is more frightening to a new user than the command line, but super user's want to see all the wires no matter how chaotic; window's users want the wires to be hidden in the walls and out of sight.”